jcalhinho/dacti/README.md

 # DACTI — Client-side Web AI Assistant for Chrome

-DACTI is a Manifest V3 Chrome extension built for the **Google Chrome Built-in AI Challenge 2025**.
-It delivers on-device summarisation, translation, rewriting, writing and proofreading by talking directly to **Gemini Nano** through the Chrome Built-in AI APIs, and transparently falls back to a cloud proxy when local models are unavailable.
+DACTI is a Manifest V3 Chrome extension that delivers on-device summarisation, translation, rewriting, writing and proofreading by talking directly to **Gemini Nano** through the Chrome Built-in AI APIs, and transparently falls back to a cloud proxy when local models are unavailable.

 ---

 ## ✨ Highlights

-- **Gemini Nano first** – uses the Prompt, Summarizer, Translator, Rewriter, Writer and Proofreader APIs exposed in Chrome.
+- **Gemini Nano first** – uses the Prompt, Summarizer, Translator, Rewriter, Writer and Proofreader APIs built into Chrome.
-- **Hybrid execution** – automatic fallback to a proxy/Gemini cloud endpoint (configurable) with per-call caching and PII masking.
+- **Hybrid execution** – automatic fallback to a proxy/Gemini cloud endpoint (configurable) avec per-call caching and PII masking.
 - **Unified panel** – floating UI with Markdown rendering, contextual tooltips, keyboard shortcuts and context-menu triggers.
 - **Task orchestration** – background service worker manages cancel/abort, progress updates, per-tab queues and session caching.
-- **Hackathon ready** – open-source repo, documented build, offline-capable demo, video/script placeholders.
+- **Ready for production flows** – open-source repo, documented build, and automated tests with Vitest.

 ---